1.6 Applicability Statement

 The most common use of the protocol is streaming media from a media server by a media player client.
 It is possible, however, for an encoder to act as the media server.
 In this case, the media server becomes the client and streams media from the encoder.

-This protocol may be appropriate if the client is behind a firewall that only allows HTTP traffic.
+This protocol can be appropriate if the client is behind a firewall that only allows HTTP traffic.
 The Windows Media HTTP Streaming Protocol can be used on TCP port 80, and traffic to that port is usually allowed through by firewalls.

-If some or all of the preceding applies but the multimedia data is to be transferred over UDP, it may be more appropriate to implement the Real-Time Streaming Protocol Extensions, as specified in [MS-RTSP].
+If some or all of the preceding applies but the multimedia data is to be transferred over UDP, it might be more appropriate to implement the Real-Time Streaming Protocol Extensions, as specified in [MS-RTSP].